 Frequently asked questions

 - How do I register a group of students?

-School groups are registered via a special Excel spreadsheet (instructions included) that you can download here or request via email.
-Please contact us if it’s your first time registering a group so we can check your eligibility for a discount.
+School groups are registered via the Excel spreadsheet that you can download from our website.
+Please contact us if you want to register your students for an exam.